Check out 2022 star-studded lineup!

 Talk about popular demand!
 One of the most requested groups ever to appear in the Festival, these three mega-talents deliver a range of boogie-woogie, barrelhouse and blues that is certain to have audiences rocking again this year.
 Each is a genuine star in today’s jazz galaxy, so it’s no surprise that when they get together, the music is over the top!
 If you’ve never heard them, you’re in for an enormous treat.
 It’s a genuine pleasure to welcome them back to Evergreen.

-Felonius Smith Trio - Boulder, Colorado
+Espresso! - Boulder, Colorado

-Holland-Coots Swingin' West - Nashville
+Holland-Coots Jazz Quintet - Nashville

 Queen City Jazz Band with Wende Harston - Denver